-Passive stretching is a type of static stretching that involves external force applied to the body part that is stretched.
-This can be done either with you holding a stretch by holding it with another body part or have another person provide the external force to help you stretch a little further.
-Although many people stretch as part of their routine before and after a workout, as well as many fitness websites offering different opinions about stretching, what does scientific evidence actually say about it?
+Passive stretching is a type of stretching where you apply external force onto a muscle that you want to stretch.
+This can be done either with you holding a stretch with your hands or have another person provide the external force to help you stretch a little further.
+This allows you to relax into your stretch.

 Passive stretching exercises